Membership is Actually the Coolest: Easy, Fun, Social!

 This is where the full strength of the collective (100+ peeps) can come together and meet, share ideas, discuss Collective matters, etc. It's the only time members from different committees get to come together and share what they've been working on.
 You can get informed on upcoming events and general announcements, and debate and vote on big-scope issues that can't be resolved in committees because they affect all members.
 (BTW-- it's a BSFC policy that we maintain quorum to make decisions, meaning we need a certain percentage of membership there to validate the vote.
 So it's super important to come!)

-Elena, our membership coordinator, is also planning on making these meetings a forum to learn about and discuss current event issues related to our mission- email her at email@example.com if you want to get in on that!
+Sam and Sheila, our membership coordinators, are also planning on making these meetings a forum to learn about and discuss current event issues related to our mission- email them at email@example.com if you want to get in on that!

 Ready to become a Member?

-Fill out this form to get in contact with our membership coordinator, Elena!
+Fill out this form to get in contact with our membership coordinators!

 Passionate about our project?
 We need your help!
 Your donation will help our non-profit grocery store fund educational initiatives in the community and allow us to continue selling products with little to no markup so we can continue supplying our customers with healthy and sustainable food, regardless of their economic status!